arielpartners/demo/README.md

 npm install --save-dev https://bitbucket.org/dhsit/dhs-common-module.git
 ```

+First Demo: only initial setup
-Let's enter 'Y' to all four prompts and show how DHS-common-module initialize application UI
+Second Demo: Let's enter 'Y' to all four prompts and show how DHS-common-module initialize application UI
 > Yay we have basic UI